GeoNode/geonode/docs_2.0/references/security.rst

 * terminal: Here you can only create a superuser
 * geonode interface: A *normal* user will be created by signing up to geonode.
 It only has the status *active* so far!
 * django admin interface: A new user can be created as well as the status of an already existing user can be changed, e.g make a generic user a superuser.

-Check out the tutorial `Permissions and security </tutorials/admin/doc/data/permissions_and_security>_` in order to go through this step by step.

 Layers
 ------